 Ease of maintenance

-Both Gardyn and Lettuce Grow are relatively easy to maintain, but Gardyn will require a little more work than the latter.
+Both Gardyn and Lettuce Grow are relatively easy to maintain.

 You’ll need to clean out your Gardyn system no more than once per month on average, but a thorough clean is always recommended twice a year.
 You’ll need to rinse out the whole system with water and dish soap – and may even need hydrogen peroxide for the main reservoir.